Whispering Mountains

-Whispering Mountains also known as Rahas kiyana kandu (රහස් කියන කඳු) is a 2023 Sri Lankan Sinhala-language drama film written and directed by Jagath Manuwarna on his feature film directorial debut.
-The film won the NETPAC Award for being adjudged as the best Asian feature film at the 52nd International Film Festival Rotterdam.
-The film was also premiered at The Bright Future programme category at the 2022 International Film Festival.
+Whispering Mountains also known as Rahas kiyana kandu (රහස් කියන කඳු) is a 2023 Sri Lankan Sinhala-language drama film co-written and directed by Jagath Manuwarna.
+It is his feature film directorial debut.
+The film won the NETPAC Award for the best Asian feature film at the 52nd International Film Festival Rotterdam.
+The film premiered in the Bright Future programme of the 2023 International Film Festival Rotterdam.